 However, even some variable costs are difficult to adjust over short periods of time.
-These costs include changes that occur in one-unit increments, such as personnel changes based on caseload regulations or class sizes limits.
-Bus capacities are another example of a hard-to-adjust-for variable cost.
-These may include:
+These costs include changes that occur in one-unit increments, such as personnel changes based on caseload regulations or

 - guidance counselors; - specialist teachers (these are teachers, such as art, music, and physical education teachers, who provide classroom coverage according to the instructional schedule for regular teachers during planning and lunch periods); and - central administrative positions (payroll, human resources, curriculum, administration).